Start a Meaningful Career with the Master's in Clinical Counseling Degree Program

 Charleston Southern University’s accreditation can be found here.

-The Master of Science in Clinical Counseling Program plans to submit an application for accreditation to the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in 2023.
+The Master of Science in Clinical Counseling Program submitted an application for accreditation to the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in 2024 and is currently being reviewed.

 The Master of Science in Clinical Counseling Program meets South Carolina License requirements for a Licensed Professional Counselor (LPC) with 60 credit hours of graduate level work and 700 hours of clinical experience.

 Students are responsible for investigating the specific requirements of the state in which they are planning to practice following graduation.
-While the program is planning to submit a CACREP application in 2023, it’s important for potential students to note there are at least two states (Kentucky and North Carolina) that currently require CACREP degrees for state licensure.
+While the program’s CACREP application is in the process of being reviewed, it’s important for potential students to note there are a few states that currently require CACREP degrees for state licensure.
 Applicants must consider the states in which they want to obtain a counseling license and investigate state licensing boards for updates in this area of requirements.

 For additional information on accreditation affiliations and disclosures at CSU, please visit: https://www.charlestonsouthern.edu/about/accreditation-disclosures/.